Thomas More Street

-Sir Thomas More Street, formerly Nightingale Lane, is a short winding road in the London Borough of Tower Hamlets.
+Thomas More Street, formerly Nightingale Lane, is a short winding road in the London Borough of Tower Hamlets.
 It is situated between St Katharine Docks to the west and Wapping to the east.

 It was formerly the course of a brook, one of the lost rivers of London, whose name is not certain, but may have been Cropat's Ditch.

 Toponymy and renaming

 The name Nightingale Lane is first known to have been recorded as Nechtingal Leane in 1543.
 The name is thought to derive from the Cnihtengild, a brotherhood of local knights who owned the land that would become the parish of St Botolph without Aldgate.

 London County Council renamed the street in 1930s as part of a major programme of renaming across the LCC area - the LCC did not want duplicated street names in different parts of the capital.
 Sir Thomas More had no particular connection to the street.